16 Simple Anti-Aging Hair Care Tips For A Healthy Scalp

 Image: IStock

 Excessive use of flat irons and hair dryers on high heat settings can damage your hair.
 Aging hair demands a gentle hairstyling routine.
-It is better to avoid heat styling tools.
-However, if you cannot avoid them, use them on the lowest heat setting.
+It is better to avoid heat styling tools or use a mild heat protectant spray for effective hair repair against heat damage.
+However, if you cannot avoid them, use them in the lowest heat setting.

 7. Say “No” To Hairsprays

 It is because hairsprays contain ethanol and other drying alcohols that could be damaging to your hair.
 Avoid hair styling products that provide a stronghold as they have high alcohol content.
-To manage flyaways and frizz, you can use aloe vera gel as a substitute.
+To manage flyaways and frizz, you can use aloe vera gel as a substitute for optimal hair hydration and health.

 8. Be Gentle